Mithil01/OmniFood/README.md

-> This is a ReadMe template to help save you time and effort.
+> This is a ReadMe to help save you time and effort.

 ---